manuela-monteiro/portfolio/README.md

 https://www.figma.com/file/L6fCiWtOgXCfslQdezqQeF/DD-Portfolio/duplicate

-Pleas, feel free to contact me in order to give some tips that you might find important, as well as point out some errors or inadequacies, keeping in mind that they will certainly exist, as I am a beginner.
+Please, feel free to contact me in order to give some tips that you might find important, as well as point out some errors or inadequacies, keeping in mind that they will certainly exist, as I am a beginner.
 All of this will be much appreciated.

 Feel free, as well, to clone it, change it and publish it as you will.